OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Import the **SharedContainerConfig** annotation and annotate the **PersonServiceIT** class with **@SharedContainerConfig**.

+You can revisit the http://localhost:9085/inventory/systems URL after a while, and you will notice the CPU **systemLoad** property for the systems changed.

 Similarly, update the **ErrorPathIT** class to remove the container code.
 Update the **ErrorPathIT** class.